 How has Congress Responded?

 Building off of the Hezbollah International Financing Prevention Act of 2015—unanimously passed by Congress and signed into law by former President Obama in December 2015—The Hezbollah International Financing Prevention Amendments Act of 2017 (S.1595 and H.R.
 3329) would impose additional sanctions on the terrorist organization and target foreign nations and government agencies that support Hezbollah.
 Authored by House Foreign Affairs Chairman Ed Royce (R-CA) and Ranking Member Eliot Engel (D-NY) in the House and Sens.
 Marco Rubio (R-FL) and Jeanne Shaheen (D-NH) in the Senate, the legislation targets foreign governments that knowingly provide significant financial support to Hezbollah and foreign individuals or companies that aid its fundraising or recruitment activities.
 Also, the legislation requires an annual report on banks that provide assistance to Hezbollah and are tied to countries deemed state sponsors of terrorism.
-The bill unanimously passed the Senate on Oct.
-5 and now awaits action in the House.
+The bill was unanimously passed by both chambers of Congress.

-Urge your representative to support The Hizballah International Financing Prevention Amendments Act of 2017 (H.R.3329), and thank your senators for voting for S.1595.Take Action
+Thank your members of Congress for supporting The Hizballah International Financing Prevention Amendments Act of 2017 (H.R.3329 and S.1595).Take Action